 It’s important to ensure that you are dealing with someone who understands the market and your requirements fully.
-An experienced financial advisor will have up-to-date, in-depth knowledge of Care Annuity providers and will be able to appreciate your personal preferences, putting together a plan in line with your requests.
+An experienced financial advisor will have up-to-date, in-depth knowledge of Annuity providers and will be able to appreciate your personal preferences, putting together a plan in line with your requests.

 Option 1 – Search our directory of financial advisors

-If you are thinking about taking out a Care Annuity, you should firstly explore other options open to you to ensure that this is the most suitable.
+If you are thinking about taking out an Annuity, you should firstly explore other options open to you to ensure that this is the most suitable.

 This is an accredited, qualified person who possesses specific experience in assisting individuals needing to fund care.
 They are completely impartial, so they won’t try to sell you any products from a particular company, and provide guidance with your best interests at heart.
 They will be able to:

 – Advise you on any alternative funding options that may be available

 – Review the annuity market and advice you on which provider will give you the most money for your cash sum – rates can differ significantly and change daily!

 – Help you tailor an annuity that is right for your circumstances.
 This would include looking at whether it should increase in payment, can the value be protected on an early death, can a payment be made to a surviving spouse etc.